ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/9907b3c4-c625-467c-8e47-249865ffb49d)

 2. Name the load balancer.
-In this case, name is **Web-ALB**.
+In this case, the name is **Web-ALB**.
 Leave the other settings at their default values.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/8227ed2d-9eb0-4a4b-9b08-16fee351a59d)